 I am the one who answers your prayers and cares for you.

 I am like a tree that is always green; all your fruit comes from me.”

-The paths of the Lord are true and right, and righteous people live by walking in them. – Hosea 14:4-9b
+The paths of the Lord are true and right, and righteous people live by walking in them (Hosea 14:9b).

-The love story of Hosea and Gomer is A STORY OF MERCY.
+The love story of Hosea and Gomer seems like a strange place to be on Easter Sunday, but maybe not.
+It is a story of redemption.
 Hosea’s love for Gomer was sacrificial, life-affirming, passionate and redemptive.
 What a great example of Christ’s love for us!
 While we were still sinners, Christ died for us!
 His love for us is sacrificial – He gave His life on the cross!
 Three days later, He conquered death and rose to life in order that we might experience eternal life.
 His passionate love for us is displayed in the greatest act of history!
 His heart of mercy held a PLAN OF REDEMPTION.
 Jesus Christ is alive and loves us with a redeeming love that restores us.

 It’s worth asking again – Where are we on this path or journey?
 Are we enjoying an intimate relationship with God, resting in His plan and His purpose?
 Are we turning away from all of His blessings in our lives and continuing to search for something the world has to offer?
 Is God even now transforming our Valley of Trouble into a Gateway of Hope?
+Are we dwelling in Friday’s sorrow or Sunday’s triumph?
 Are we living once again under His shade, where the tree is always green and He is bearing fruit in our lives?